-Coastline has been following the latest developments regarding COVID-19, the new coronavirus that has been spreading worldwide, and we have important updates to share with you as this situation develops.
+Coastline has been following the latest developments regarding COVID-19, and we have important updates to share with you as this situation develops.

 Below are some important updates from Coastline.
 Be sure to read our post about how to prevent the spread of COVID-19 by clicking here.
 Read our post about COVID-19-related scams by clicking here.